matthijsderidder/PlexSharp/README.md

 # PlexSharp
-Onofficial Plex libraries and applications written by me
+Unofficial Plex libraries and applications written by me